 In addition to being the 2021 Ashford Fellow with the ACS Exams Institute, she has served on two consecutive Physical Chemistry Exams committees and currently is on the Exams Institute Board of Trustees.
 She was part of the Physical Chemistry Online (PCOL) group in the early 2000s, and she currently participates in the Process Oriented Guided Inquiry Learning Physical Chemistry Laboratory (POGIL-PCL) community.
 She is a participant in the POGIL Discipline-Based Education Research (DBER) project.

-She has served with the POGIL Project as a member (2016-present) and as a leader (2020-21) of the Strategic Plan Working Group for the POGIL Activity Clearinghouse.
+She has served with the POGIL Project as a member (2016-present) and as a leader (2020-21) of the POGIL Activity Clearinghouse.
 From 2004-06, she served as the Director of Undergraduate Research for Tuskegee University, and from 2005-2011, she was the Director of the Tuskegee University Material Science and Engineering Research Experience for Undergraduates program.
+In addition to serving on the Steering Committee, Reeves is co-chair of the Supporting Inclusivity: POGIL Learning Communities to Support Historically Marginalized Groups strategic teams.